red-gate/RedGate.AppHost/README.md

 RedGate AppHost
 ===============

-This ilbrary provides a way to run much of your application out of process, including the UI.
+This library provides a way to run much of your application out of process, including the UI.

 **RedGate.AppHost.Server**: Used in your host application to start the child process and return a handle to the entry point